 A VPN encrypts the entire connection between your computer and the Usenet provider’s newsservers ensuring your ISP never gets a whiff of your Usenet activity.
 This keeps your connection humming along at maximum possible speeds.

 Newshosting’s VPN is an own-branded version of IPVanish VPN, a very well respected “top 5” VPN service in its own right.

 Giganews plans that are eligible for a free VPN come with a subscription for VyprVPN.
 This VPN is notorious for being fast and for working in difficult places such as China and the Middle East.
 However, it is equally well-known for not being torrent friendly.

 So, if you plan to use the bundled VPN for things other than Usenet (and we really recommend you do) Newshosting will appeal more to you if you want to engage in torrent file-sharing, which like Usenet, is another great and easy way to download content.

 If you live in or travel to places with Internet censorship, Giganews’ bundled VPN will appeal more to you.

 Of course, if you already have a VPN service you like, this is a non-factor in your choice between Newshosting vs Giganews. 🙂

 You will find just as many die-hard fans of Newshosting as you will of Giganews.

 Both Usenet providers are very similar on paper.
-The bottom line is: Newshosting plans are cheaper, but Giganews has a slight edge on quality.
+The bottom line is: Newshosting plans are cheaper, but Giganews has an edge on quality.

 The best advice we can give?
 Use their free trial periods and give them both a try.